What is a high interest savings account?

 Whenever you have some extra cash left over at the end of each pay cycle, transfer it to your high interest savings account.

-To really give your savings a boost, set up a recurring transfer from your chequing account to your savings account.
-So if Monday is payday, you might want to set up a recurring transfer every Tuesday to send $100 of your pay to your savings account.
-You might be surprised just how quickly your balance increases.
+To really give your savings a boost, set up recurring transfers from your chequing account to your savings account.
+So, if Monday is payday, you might want to set up a recurring transfer every Tuesday to send $100 of your income to your savings account.
+You might be surprised at just how quickly your balance increases.

 Step 3: Earn interest on your interest

-It’s not just your deposits that will help your balance grow — now it’s time for your account’s high interest rate to do its thing.
+It’s not just deposits that will help your balance grow—now it’s time for your account’s high interest rate to do its thing.
 Interest is usually calculated on your balance daily and paid out monthly.
-And savings accounts pay compound interest, allowing you to “earn interest on your interest” and grow your balance faster.
+Savings accounts pay compound interest, allowing you to “earn interest on your interest” and grow your balance faster.

 Just how much of a savings boost can you get with a high interest savings account?
 Let’s look at a direct comparison between a regular savings account and a high interest savings account.

-Mia has a spare $12,000 in her chequing account and wants to save a deposit for a house.
-She also plans to direct deposit $175 from her income into her savings account each week to help build her balance faster.
+Mia has $12,000 to spare in her chequing account and wants to save a deposit for a house.
+She also plans to directly deposit $175 from her income into her savings account each week to help build her balance faster.

-Mia’s Big Five Bank offers a regular savings account that pays 1.55% interest, but Mia decides to find out how much more she could save with a 4% high interest savings account from a digital bank.
+Mia’s Big Five Bank offers a regular savings account that pays 1.55% interest, but Mia decides to find out how much more she could save with a 4% high interest savings account offered by a digital bank.

 Regular savings accountHigh interest savings account